awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateQuerySuggestionsBlockList.md

 The request accepts the following data in JSON format\.

  ** [Description](#API_UpdateQuerySuggestionsBlockList_RequestSyntax) **   <a name="Kendra-UpdateQuerySuggestionsBlockList-request-Description"></a>
-The description for a block list\.
+A new description for the block list\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1000\.
 Pattern: `^\P{C}*$`
 Required: No

  ** [Id](#API_UpdateQuerySuggestionsBlockList_RequestSyntax) **   <a name="Kendra-UpdateQuerySuggestionsBlockList-request-Id"></a>
-The unique identifier of a block list\.
+The identifier of the block list you want to update\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [IndexId](#API_UpdateQuerySuggestionsBlockList_RequestSyntax) **   <a name="Kendra-UpdateQuerySuggestionsBlockList-request-IndexId"></a>
-The identifier of the index for a block list\.
+The identifier of the index for the block list\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`
 Required: Yes

  ** [Name](#API_UpdateQuerySuggestionsBlockList_RequestSyntax) **   <a name="Kendra-UpdateQuerySuggestionsBlockList-request-Name"></a>
-The name of a block list\.
+A new name for the block list\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `^[a-zA-Z0-9](-*[a-zA-Z0-9])*`